Marshall Bell: Career

 Bell's movie debut was in the role as Ronsky in Alan Parker's drama Birdy (1984).
 After Birdy, he played Gerry Jones in the Fred Roos comedy Seven Minutes in Heaven (1985).
 His first major role was as the cruel Coach Schneider in the slasher/horror A Nightmare on Elm Street 2: Freddy's Revenge (1985).
 Bell played Mr. Lachance, Gordie's grieving father, in the adventure/drama Stand by Me (1986); the ruthless hitman, Webster, in the comedy Twins (1988) starring Arnold Schwarzenegger and Danny DeVito; and George, who has mutant Martian resistance leader, Kuato, attached to his stomach, in director Paul Verhoeven's blockbuster science fiction/adventure Total Recall (1990) starring Schwarzenegger.

 He made his TV acting debut in the series The Oldest Rookie in 1987, playing Det.
 Gordon Lane.
 Bell starred as Ford Plasko in the short-lived series G vs E. His many guest appearances include Hill Street Blues, Wiseguy, Tales from the Crypt, The X-Files, Millennium, Deadwood and House.
 He has also appeared in a TV commercial for IBM.

 Other movie roles include Lips' Cop in the action/crime thriller Dick Tracy (1990) opposite Warren Beatty; the title role of a frightening homeless man terrorizing Bill Paxton's character in the comedy/thriller The Vagrant (1992) opposite Paxton and Michael Ironside; General Owen in the science fiction/adventure Starship Troopers (1997); the warden, Marshall Krutch, in the award-winning biopic Capote (2005) opposite Philip Seymour Hoffman; John Leshing in the family/mystery Nancy Drew (2007) opposite Emma Roberts; and Principal Rocker in the comedy Hamlet 2 (2008).
-Bell also played the voice acting role as Mr. Sesehund in the animated feature Heidi 4 Paws (2008).
+Bell also played the voice acting role as Mr. Sesehund in the animated feature feature Heidi 4 Paws (2008).